 “Jeff and I agreed there really was no bad day.
 Thanks for making everything so easy.”

-(We’d like to make it easy for you too.
-Contact us to book either Silk Road journey in 2020 — one in April, the other in October.)
+(We’d like to make it easy for you, too.
+Contact us to book your Silk Road journey in April or October of 2022 or 2023.)

 Meanwhile, how does the Society of IRT rate these trains?